top of page

 5. Experience a taste of Ketchikan’s lumber history at the Great Alaskan Lumberjack Show.

-Ketchikan's famous charm and gorgeous views
+Top: Ketchikan's famous charm

 Heather Vergara is a former PepsiCo marketing executive who left the corporate world to be a Mom and never found her way back.
 Instead, she focused on her passion for travel and adventure and created Show Them the World, a travel concierge service for busy families longing to reconnect and see the world together.
 In less than four years, she's helped more than 300 families experience Hawaii, Alaska, Costa Rica, France, England, Greece, Italy, Croatia, Portugal, Spain, the Caribbean, National Parks, and more to come!